Full Stack Web Development Internship Program

 The software testing industry involves two different kinds of testing- Manual and Automated.
 There are distinct differences between the testing types.
 Manual testing requires physical time and effort to ensure the software code does everything.
 Also, manual testers have to make a record of their findings.
 In this article, we will know What is Automation Testing and how it works in the following sequence:

 Automation Testing is the process of using tools, scripts, and software to perform test cases by repeating pre-defined actions.
 Test Automation focuses on replacing manual human activity with systems or devices.
+You can learn more from the Automation Engineer Course.
 Because automated testing is done through an automation tool, it consumes less time in exploratory tests and more time in maintaining test scripts while increasing overall test coverage.

 The benefit of manual testing is that it allows a human mind to draw insights from a test that might otherwise be missed by an automated testing program.
 Automated testing is most preferable for large projects that require testing the same areas over and over.
 Also, projects that have already been through an initial manual testing process.

 Test automation has many benefits for app testing cycles.
 This allows you to build better apps with less effort.
 Also, it is less time-consuming.
 Many companies still run only manual tests as they are now aware of how to properly integrate automated testing in their app development process.

 Some of the reasons why Automation Testing is important:

 Related Learning: Automation Testing Interview Questions

 |Features||Manual Testing||Automation Testing|